Rocky Mountain Research Station Publications

 Articles, External Publications, and Special Reports

-Estimates of the location and extent of the red attack stage of mountain pine beetle (Dentroctonus ponderosae Hopkins) infestations are critical for forest management.
+Estimates of the location and extent of the red-attack stage of mountain pine beetle (Dendroctonus ponderosae Hopkins) infestations are critical for forest management.
 The degree of spatial and temporal precision required for these estimates varies according to the management objectives and the nature of the infestation.
-This paper outlines a hierarchy of information requirements, from the perspectives of forest inventory, planning, and modeling.
-The capability of remotely sensed data to support these information requirements is presented, with specific focus on medium (Landsat) and high (IKONOS, Quickbird) spatial resolution imagery.
-The importance of matching the information requirement to the appropriate data source is emphasized as a means to reduce the overhead associated with data collection and processing.
+This paper outlines the range of information requirements associated with mountain pine beetle infestations, from the perspectives of forest inventory, planning, and modeling.
+Current methods used to detect and map red-attack damage form a hierarchy of increasingly detailed data sources.
+The capability of satellite-based remotely sensed data to integrate into this hierarchy and provide data that is complementary to existing survey methods is presented, with specific examples using medium (Landsat) and high (IKONOS) spatial resolution imagery.
+The importance of matching the information requirement to the appropriate data source is emphasized as a means to reduce the overhead associated with data collection and processing."

-Keywords: mountain pine beetle, red attack, remote sensing, detection, Landsat, IKONOS, Quickbird
+Keywords: Dendroctonus ponderosae, mountain pine beetle, red-attack, remote sensing, detection, Landsat, IKONOS

 About PDFs: For best results, do not open the PDF in your Web browser.
 Right-click on the PDF link to download the PDF file directly to your computer.
 Click here for more PDF help.